prettier/prettier/docs/plugins.md

       // Parses and prints the passed text using a different parser.
       // You should set `options.parser` to specify which parser to use.
       textToDoc: (text: string, options: Options) => Promise<Doc>,
-      // Prints a node with the current printer
+      // Prints the current node or its descendant node with the current printer
       print: (
         selector?: string | number | Array<string | number> | AstPath
       ) => Doc,